Anders Castus Svarstad: Career

 Anders Castus Svarstad was born at Lille Svarstad in Hole, in Ringerike.
 He was a pupil at the Norwegian National Academy of Craft and Art Industry in Kristiania (now Oslo) from 1886 to 1889 and worked for a time as decorative paints, including time spent in Chicago at the World's Columbian Exposition (1892–94).
 He studied in Paris and the following year with Laurits Tuxen in Copenhagen (1897-1898).
 At the end of the 1890s, he was a student at the Académie Colarossi in Paris.

 He made the debut of his paintings at the Autumn Exhibition in Kristiania in 1902.
 After the debut, he competed regularly at art exhibitions, but supported himself and his family still also through decorative painting.
-Until around 1907, he worked both as an artist and decorative painter.
-Svarstad made several trips abroad.
-During these travels, it was scenes from the big cities that fascinated him most.
-Features of the modern era in the form of telephone wires, gas tanks or factory chimneys all made their entry in his art.
+Until approximately 1907, he balanced his career between being an artist and a decorative painter.
+Svarstad undertook numerous journeys abroad, during which urban scenes captivated his attention.
+His art began incorporating elements of the modern era, such as telephone wires, gas tanks, and factory chimneys, reflecting his fascination with these developments.

 Together with fellow artist Søren Onsager he ran an art school from 1926 to 1929.
 He was also an art critic and sat on the Council of the National Gallery of Norway and Artist House and as director of Oslo Art Society.
 He is represented in the National Gallery of Norway and the Bergen Kunstmuseum with portraits, city scapes and still lifes.